How long did you take this medication to work?

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Moxifloxacin, given as an oral tablet, is well absorbed from the gastrointestinal tract.
-The absolute bioavailability of moxifloxacin is approximately 90 percent.
-Co-administration with a high fat meal (that is, 500 calories from fat) does not affect the absorption of moxifloxacin.
+The absolute bioavailability of Moxifloxacin is approximately 90 percent.
+Co-administration with a high fat meal (i.e., 500 calories from fat) does not affect the absorption of Moxifloxacin.

-Consumption of 1 cup of yogurt with moxifloxacin does not affect the rate or extent of the systemic absorption (that is, area under the plasma concentration time curve (AUC).
+Consumption of 1 cup of yogurt with Moxifloxacin does not significantly affect the extent or rate of systemic absorption (AUC).